Beginner·2 min read

 What gets captured automatically

-Every pin records the context your team would otherwise have to ask for:
+Every pin records the context your team would otherwise have to ask for.
+Pogpin reads it from the reporter’s browser at pin time and stores it on the issue:

-Screen size & DPRCatch responsive and retina issues
+Screen & pixel ratio screen, pixelRatio Catch responsive and retina problems

 Keep moving

 Pins are most powerful with a team watching.
-Next up: invite your team and set roles.
+Next: invite your team and set roles.

 Where feedback finally finds its place.